thejordanclark/terraform-azure-intro/labs/lab-2.3-Azure_Backend/lab2.3-azure_backend.md

   }
 ```

-Your resulting terraform block should look as follows:
+Your resulting terraform block should look as follows, __replace the "labs-XX" with your assigned student number.__  _Example: Student00 would be "labs-00"_:
 ```
 terraform {
   required_providers {